JonmarCorpuz/SecondBrain/Protocol - STP.md

-The Spanning Tree Protocol is a network protocol that ensures a loop-free topology in Ethernet networks
+The Spanning Tree Protocol (IEEE 802.1D) is a network protocol that ensures a loop-free topology in Ethernet networks by placing redundant ports in a blocking state

 * Operates at the Data Link Layer of the OSI model (Layer 2)
+* STP is run by default on network switches
+* Ports in a blocking state act as backups that can enter a forwarding state if an active interface fails

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)